Send Sensor Data to a Web Server via ESP8266

 In this project, we will:

-• Use an ESP8266 to read temperature and humidity from a DHT11 sensor.
+- Use an ESP8266 microcontroller to read temperature and humidity data from a DHT11 sensor.

-• Send the data to a web server using HTTP POST requests.
+- Send the collected data to a web server using HTTP POST requests.

-• Process the received data on the server using PHP.
+- Process and validate the incoming data on the server side using PHP.

-• Display real-time data on a web page using JavaScript and Chart.js.
+- Visualize the real-time data on a web page with JavaScript and Chart.js for an interactive user experience.

 Components Required

-• 1 x DHT11 or DHT22 Temperature and Humidity Sensor
+- 1 x DHT11 or DHT22 Temperature and Humidity Sensor (DHT22 offers higher accuracy)

 Setting Up the ESP8266

-Before uploading the code, ensure that your ESP8266 is set up correctly:
+Before diving into the code, ensure your ESP8266 is ready:

-1. Install the ESP8266 Board Manager in Arduino IDE.
+1. Install the ESP8266 Board Manager in the Arduino IDE:

 Wiring Diagram